rabbitmq/rabbitmq-website/site/web-stomp.md

 ### TLS (SSL)

 The plugin supports WebSockets with TLS (WSS) connections.
-That requires Erlang/OTP 17.5 or a later version.
+See [TLS guide](/ssl.html) to learn more about TLS support in RabbitMQ.

-TLS (SSL) configuration parameters are provided in the `ssl_config` section:
+TLS configuration parameters are provided in the `web_stomp.ssl` section:

 <pre class="sourcecode ini">
 web_stomp.ssl.port       = 12345